FraserThompson/gatsby-source-filesystem-fast/README.md

   // The parameter from `onCreateNode` should be passed in here getNode,
   // The base path for your files.
-  // It is relative to the `options.path` setting in the `gatsby-source-filesystem` entries of your `gatsby-config.js`.
+  // It is relative to the `options.path` setting in the `gatsby-source-filesystem-fast` entries of your `gatsby-config.js`.
   // Defaults to `src/pages`.
 For the example above, you'd use `src/content`. basePath,
   // Whether you want your file paths to contain a trailing `/` slash